JoeyLearnsToCode/Git-Branches/README.md

 - When push a local branch whose upstream is set to a different name remote branch, it will be pushed to a new remote branch with same name, and its upstream will be set to the new remote branch.

+### 1.0.4

+- Make checkout action on remote branch more reasonable

 ## License

 Feel free to do anything with this plugin.